-Blockchain technology is an integration of three leading technologies: peer to peer network, cryptography, and distributed ledger.
+Blockchain technology is an integration of three leading technologies: peer-to-peer network, cryptography, and distributed ledger.
 Each plays a crucial role in ensuring the blockchain systems are complete.

 Cryptography offers members a way of adding a digital signature to their transactions.
 The two main types of keys used in cryptography in blockchains are public keys and private keys.
 The public key is more like the username or account name used to identify a node in the network.
 It can be seen by all members of the network.
 The private key is a password or passcode that a member of the system uses to access their account and verify their identity to be able to make transactions between their nodes.
-The private key and public key combine to form every node unique digital signature.
+The private key and public key combine to form every node’s unique digital signature.

 Blockchain technology serves four major roles: decision making, data storage, data distribution and data protection.
 Below is an exploration of how the technology accomplishes these roles.

 Data is stored in structures referred to as blocks.
 A block contains all the relevant information about a given transaction.
-Blocks are the linked to each other to form a blockchain.
+Blocks are linked to each other to form a blockchain.
 Each new block is linked to a previous block, and the new block will be linked to the next block.
 Due to this link between the previous block’s fingerprints to the new block’s fingerprint, meddling with content in one block will affect the last block and the next block.
 This mechanism makes data stored in blockchains immutable as any changes made on one block will affect all the other blocks.

-One of the major challenges of a permission-less blockchain technology such as the one implemented in cryptocurrencies is that it can be exposed to fraudsters.
+One of the major challenges of permission-less blockchain technology such as the one implemented in cryptocurrencies is that it can be exposed to fraudsters.
 To prevent such invasion, the system is set up to be self-protecting.

 Blockchain technology utilizes cryptography to authenticate and verify members of the network.
 The system is also set up to make it difficult for fraudsters to add new blocks.
 During mining, which is the process of making records of transactions in the blockchain, a computational difficulty is created in the system to make the generation of new blocks difficult.
 The miner block engages in trial and error to determine proof of work for each block.
 The probability of finding proof of work is usually low.
-However, when it is successful determined, a block creation is said to have been verified and is added to the blockchain.
+However, when it is successfully determined, block creation is said to have been verified and is added to the blockchain.

 Another way of ensuring data protection in the system is through hashing.
 Hashing is a process in which a header is attached to the block.
-A header is unique data, either numbers or alphabets or both, that are added to a blockchain to give it unique identity as a measure of ensuring each block’s authenticity.
+A header is unique data, either numbers or alphabets, or both, that are added to a blockchain to give it a unique identity as a measure of ensuring each block’s authenticity.
 This process is carried out during the mining procedure by the computers.

 Since in public blockchain systems anyone can join the platform, there needs to have a way to validate new transactions being written into the ledger before they can be broadcast to the entire network.
 Different blockchain systems apply different validation algorithms.